Skip to content

 TIP

-The Entity name should be singular, in CamelCase and must end with the "Entity" suffix.
+The Entity name should be singular, in CamelCase and end with the "Entity" suffix.
 For instance: ProductEntity.

 Write the class